Has the air conditioner in your automobile recently let you down?

-The most common cause of an AC system blowing warm air is a lack of refrigerant, though you may also have a problem with your condenser.
+The most frequent cause of an AC system blowing warm air is a lack of refrigerant, though you may also have a problem with your condenser.
 Other possibilities include a faulty compressor, broken cooling fans, or an issue in your electrical system.

 Table of ContentsShow